Dr. Marcus Messner

-has been an associate professor at the Richard T. Robertson School of Media and Culture since 2007, teaching journalism and mass communications classes.
+Dr. Marcus Messner has been an associate professor in the Richard T. Robertson School of Media and Culture since 2007, teaching journalism and mass communications classes.
 In summer 2018 he became the School's associate director.
 He previously served as the School’s coordinator for research and innovation.
 His main research focus is on the influence and adoption of social media in journalism, public relations and health communication.

 Dr. Messner is a regular speaker on social media issues at professional meetings and events.
 He is also regularly interviewed by news media on social media issues.
 Interviews with him have appeared in various international and national media, such asthe Associated Press, Agence France-Presse, Reuters, Bloomberg, National Public Radio, the Wall Street Journal and the Washington Post.